-RN Working Hours Family practices are private businesses and working hours may change throughout the week to accommodate patient flow and schedules.
+Issue Importance of Flexibility Impacts to Patient Care Resolution RN Working Hours Family practices are private businesses and working hours may change throughout the week to accommodate patient flow and schedules.
 Physicians and practice staff are both used to this model and work within it.
 Incorporating unionized RNs who have strict working hours set out by the collective agreement does not allow for the flexibility and adaptability needed in some family practices Patients seek access to healthcare at times that are appropriate to their schedules.
 Not having access to the RN may impact what patients are able to see their doctor for as that team member (who is meant as an extension of the physician) is not present to support the physician, practice staff and see patients during clinic operating hours.
 Resolved - postings have been modified to reflect the potential extended hours and days of operation by clinics.
 Geographic Location/Bound ary Originally, it was learned that RNs were to be "assigned" to a certain site (i.e. a clinic) before being onboarded.
 As both the clinic onboarding process and the RN onboarding process may occur in tandem, it was difficult to identify which clinic an RN would be working at.
 Conversations around removing this occured and it was put forth as to whether a geographic boundary would suffice (i.e. a region that the RN would be working in as opposed to the specific clinic).
 This information is required in the job posting and so allowing for flexibility in specific site location by noting the region does not contribute to further delays in onboarding an RN into a family practice as well as flexibility in movement of RNs between practices in unforeseen circumstances.
 In the FNW, there are two regions: New Westminster and Tri-Cities.
 Delays in onboarding this resource contribute to delays in patients knowing this team member is available as well as the support that the RN can offer the clinic and subsequently the patients once onboarded are delayed until this team member is onboarded into the clinic setting.
 Resolved - job descriptions now include a geographic city as opposed to a specific clinic that an RN will work in.
-Workflow adjustments - Health Authority environment compared to As required by the HA, each clinic must have an Occupational Health and Safety walkthrough completed by HA staff.
-Feedback on this process notes that this can be disruptive to clinic time and space This can be disruptive to patients when the walkthrough occurs.
-As well, scheduling these walkthroughs can lead to delays in onboarding the RN Ongoing - currently, a member of the division and the RN clinical manager both attend and provide feedback and
+Workflow adjustments - Health Authority As required by the HA, each clinic must have an Occupational Health and Safety walkthrough completed by HA staff.
+Feedback on this This can be disruptive to patients when the walkthrough occurs.
+As well, scheduling these Ongoing - currently, a member of the division and the RN clinical manager both